Intergenerational Mobility in India

-Upward mobility is a measure of equality of opportunity, which describes the extent to which individuals born at the bottom of the socioeconomic distribution can move up in the distribution.
-A place with high upward mobility is one where your parents’ position in the hierarchy does not fully determine your life outcomes.
-In places with high mobility, people can attain high economic status even if they start out poor.
+Upward mobility is a measure of equality of opportunity.
+It describes the extent to which individuals born at the bottom of the socioeconomic distribution can move up in the relative distribution.
+In a place with high upward mobility, your parents' social position does not fully determine your life outcomes.
+If upward mobility is high, people can improve their relative circumstances even if they start out poor.

-Average upward mobility in India has not improved from the preliberalization era to the present.
-Sons and daughters born into families at the bottom of the distribution are just as likely to stay at the bottom of the distribution today as they were in the 1950s.
+The average child born into a family at the 25th percentile can expect to be at the 37th percentile as an adult.
+This is low by international standards, and shows little improvement over time.
+Boys and girls born into families at the bottom of the distribution are just as likely to stay at the bottom today as they were in the 1950s.

 There is substantial local geographic variation in upward mobility.
 Our paper examines these geographic patterns and their correlates.
 View a national-level map of mobility here, and an interactive map of mobility in Delhi here.